 The Jackson family farmed more than 87 acres of land, growing corn and beans.
 They also raised cows, lambs, and poultry.
-To earn money and help the family during the Great Depression, Jackson walked a rural paper route in the morning.
-With his three older brothers grown and out of the house, Jackson became the protector of his younger sisters, even checking their dates’ cars for alcohol, according to his sister Janet.
+To earn money and help the family during the Great Depression, Jackson walked a rural paper route until one of his customers, admiring his dedication and work ethic, purchased a bicycle for him.
+With the three older brothers grown and out of the house, Jackson’s sister Janet recalls that Jackson became the protector of his younger sisters, even checking their dates’ cars for alcohol.

 Jackson was a member of the Markleville High School basketball team.
 In 1943, during his senior year, the team finished the season with only three losses and upset the mighty Anderson High School team in the sectional tournament.
 That victory is still one of the most important events in the history of Markleville.

 On May 11, 1943, Private First Class Worth Jackson received orders to report for active duty at Fort Benjamin Harrison in Indianapolis, Indiana.
-Assigned to the newly formed 272nd Infantry Regiment, Jackson attended Basic Training at Camp Shelby, Mississippi.
+Assigned to the newly formed 272nd Infantry Regiment activated on May 15, 1943, Jackson attended Basic Training at Camp Shelby, Mississippi.
 He completed basic training in September 1943 and earned a rating of excellent in both character and soldier skills.